kellen-miller/not-leader-for-partition-example/README.md

 ### Setup
 1. Set up a cluster on Redpanda with SASL/SCRAM and SSL
 2. Create a user with a SASL Mechanism of SCRAM-SHA-256
-3. Create and ACL for that user and click `Allow all operations` so they have full access to the cluster
+3. Create an ACL for that user with `Allow all operations` so they have full access to the cluster
 4. Override the following values in `traefik/config/dynamic.yaml` under the `http.middlewares.pub-middleware.plugin.pubPlugin` block:
     1. `username`: username of user
     2. `password`: password of user
-    3. `brokers`: list of seed brokers (Bootstrap server URL)
+    3. `brokers`: list of seed brokers (`Bootstrap server URL` in Redpanda UI)
    4. (Optional) Additional overrides:

 ```yaml